TRU Assurance Bursary

 Study full-time, but at your own pace.
 The bursary funds $500 per three-credit course, so take either 15, 12, or 9 credits per term, and the bursary will adjust to fund a degree over four, five or six academic years (or the portion you have remaining).
 Degrees normally have 40 courses, so 40 x $500 = $20,000 funded (only up to the completion of 120 undergraduate credits at TRU or elsewhere).

-Applicants must first access government financial aid and other available need-based aid, and then the bursary will fund your remaining financial need up to the above maximum.
-Returning students must have qualified for government student aid in the prior academic year.
+Applicants must first be approved for government full-time financial aid and other available need-based aid, and then the bursary will fund your remaining financial need up to the above maximum.
+Returning students must also have been approved for full-time government student aid in the prior academic year.

 Bursaries require an absolute minimum current and cumulative undergraduate GPA of 2.00, with a preferred minimum of 2.33 (C+).

 - For new students, a high school average of 70 percent based on all Grade 12 courses is required.
 Offers prior to high school graduation will be conditional on subsequently attaining the required average, and conditional on qualifying for full-time government financial aid.

 - The bursary guarantees the amount of funding, not the source.
 Recipients of this bursary will automatically be considered for other donor bursaries during the fall and winter, and if successful, part of your bursary may be funded by another donor bursary or TRU bursary.

 - This bursary is intended to pay for unfunded tuition and fees and living costs.
 Therefore, it will be displaced in part or wholly by tuition waivers, sponsorships, and other need-based awards that fund tuition.
 It will not be displaced by merit-based awards of any kind (in other words, receiving a scholarship will not reduce the amount of your bursary).